intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

-The web conferencing systems (e.g., Microsoft Teams, Zoom, Webex) saw incredible growth, with overnight traffic increases of 15-20% in response to public policy changes, such as lock downs.
+The web conferencing systems (e.g., Microsoft Teams, Zoom, Webex) saw incredible growth, with overnight traffic increases of 15-20% in response to public policy changes, such as lockdowns.
 This required significant and rapid changes in infrastructure provisioning.

 Major video providers (YouTube, etc.) reduced bandwidth by 25% in some